philltran/message_private/README.md

 The message_private module includes the following.
 + A message type "Private Message" with entity reference field referencing users
 + A message view, message_private for "User Messages"

-The sub-module message_private_og includes the following.
-+ An entity reference field for groups to associate messages to groups
-+ A "Group Messages" display for the message_private view

 DEPENDENCIES